upenn-embedded/final-project-s25-cat/README.md

 1. Show a system block diagram & explain the hardware implementation.

    ![1744926958363](image/README/1744926958363.png)

+   NOTE: The blue blocks in the above System Block diagram correspond to component we have not yet intergrated for our MVP demo, but plan to incorporate for our final demo.

+   The critical components of our system for the MVP demo are the ultrasonic sensor, Raspberry Pi, camera, the ATMega328Pb.
+The L298N H-Bridge Driver and 2 motors were provided with the base robot car (Katzbot).

+   Right now, we have the raspberry pi connected to the AtMega328Pb where the Raspberry Pi will send signals to the AtMega328Pb via SPI serial communication.
+We are preloading directions into the Raspberry Pi for MVP demo purposes.
+The ultrasonic sensor will use Timer1 for output compare to detect objects close to it.
+Timer1 and Timer2 will be connected to the motors once an object is detected (to push the object to the beacon).
+We are using a pin change interrupt for a manual safety stop through a push-button.
+We have a power bank to power the Raspberry Pi.
+We also have a voltage divider between the Raspberry Pi (3.3V) and ATMega328Pb (5V).
 2. Explain your firmware implementation, including application logic and critical drivers you've written.
 3. Demo your device.
 4. Have you achieved some or all of your Software Requirements Specification (SRS)?